 In addition to being an exceptional teacher, Christine is the proud mother of a beautiful boy, Nicolas.
 She and Nicolas live a happy life together and look forward to what the future has to offer.

 Alyson and Jim met at the Montclair State University Honors Program freshman orientation where all incoming honors students were divided into pre-selected groups.
 By chance, they were in the same small group.

 Jim graduated with a Bachelor of Arts degree summa cum laude in Philosophy and Cognitive Science in January 2003.
-While at MSU, he served as the 2001-2002 Editor-in-Chief of The Montclarion, the student newspaper, and completed the University’s Honors Program.
-Jim is currently pursuing a Master of Arts degree in Applied Linguistics at MSU.
+While at Montclair State, he served as the 2001-2002 Editor-in-Chief of The Montclarion, the student newspaper, and completed the University’s Honors Program.
+Jim is currently pursuing a Master of Arts degree in Applied Linguistics at Montclair State University.

-Jessica Marini graduated summa cum laude from Montclair State University in May 2006 with a B.S. in Mathematics and a minor in Physics and the distinction of "Outstanding Student in Mathematics, Class of 2006".
-While on campus, she was involved in MSU Emergency Medical Services as a Resident EMT, Phi Sigma Pi, and the Honors Program.
+Jessica Marini graduated summa cum laude from Montclair State University in May 2006 with a BS in Mathematics and a minor in Physics, and the distinction of “Outstanding Student in Mathematics, Class of 2006”.
+While on campus, she was involved in Montclair State University Emergency Medical Services as a Resident EMT, Phi Sigma Pi, and the Honors Program.
 She also holds membership in Kappa Mu Epsilon (Mathematics Honor Society), Golden Key International Honor Society, Phi Kappa Phi, and the Order of Omega.